hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

 [TO DO: how best to show an example of a one-to-many relationship?
 Having the user write `TextEdit().documents.paragraphs` might be a good choice as it emphasizes how queries describe abstract relationships rather than literal containment.]

-This specifier can be assigned to a variable for easy reuse.
-Use the `make` command to create another document, this time assigning its result to a variable, `doc`:
+This specifier can be assigned to a constant or variable for easy reuse.
+Use the `make` command to create another document, this time assigning its result to a variable named `doc` as shown:

-    let doc = textedit.make(new: TED.document)
+    let doc = textedit.make(new: TED.document) as TEDItem

+Explicitly declaring the command's return type (in this case, as `TEDItem`) is not mandatory.
+If omitted, the Swift compiler will infer `doc`'s static type to be `Any`, allowing it to hold whatever type of object the application actually returns.
+However, the Swift compiler won't let you refer to the object's properties and methods until you cast that variable to a specific type.
+Applying the (`... as TEDItem`) cast directly to the command has two benefits: not only allows the Swift compiler to infer the `doc` variable's own type (`TEDItem`), it also tells SwiftAutomation that it _must_ convert the Apple event data returned by the application to that specific type or else throw an error if that conversion isn't supported.
+This enables SwiftAutomation to map data from Apple event's weak, dynamic type system to Swift's strong, static one in a fully type-safe way.

+[TO DO: don't say what TEDItem actually means...when should that be clarified?]

+[TO DO: this will work better if the above `make` command is expanded to include `withProperties: [TED.text:"Hello World!"]`].
+The next task will be to `get()` that document's text, which makes the point that object specifiers are only used to construct _queries_; to actually get a value from the application you _have_ to use a command, e.g. `get()`.
+(Kinda like the difference between putting together a file path, e.g. "/Users/jsmith/" + "TODO.txt", that describes the location of some data, and passing that path to a `read()` command to actually obtain the data from that location.)
+Once getting is covered, the `set()` example can show how to change that content to something else.
+In addition, the `get()` example can explain the shorthand form that allows the command's direct parameter to be used as its subject for conciseness, i.e. `textedit.get(doc.text)` -> `doc.text.get()]

+### Get the document's content

+Retrieving the document's text is done using the `get()` command:

+doc.text.get()
+// "Hello World"

+This may seem counter-intuitive if you're used to dealing with AppleScript or Swift, where evaluating a literal reference returns the _value_ identified by that reference.
+However, SwiftAutomation only uses object-oriented references to construct object specifiers, not to resolve them.
+Always remember that an object specifier is really a first-class query object, so while the syntax may look similar to that of an object-oriented reference, its behavior is very different.
+For example, when evaluating the literal reference:

+textedit.documents[1].text

+the result is an object specifier, `TextEdit().documents[1].text`, not the value being specified (`"Hello World"`).
+To get the value being specified, you have to pass the object specifier as the direct argument to TextEdit's `get()` command:

+textedit.get(doc.text)
+// "Hello World!"

+As before, SwiftAutomation provides alternative convenience forms that allow the above command to be written more neatly as this:

+doc.text.get()

 ### Set the document's content

 The next step is to set the document's content to the string `"Hello World"`.
 Every TextEdit document has a property, `text`, that represents the entire text of the document.
-This property is both readable and writeable, allowing you to retrieve and/or modify the document's textual content as unstyled unicode text.
+This property is both readable and writeable, allowing you to retrieve and/or modify the document's textual content as unstyled text.

-Setting a property's value is done using the `set()` command.
-The `set()` command is exposed as a method of the root `application` class and has two parameters: a direct (positional) parameter containing an object specifier identifying the property (or properties) to be modified, and a named parameter, `to:`, containing the new value.
+Setting a property's value is done using the application's '`set()` command, which is represented as an instance method on the `TextEditGlue.swift` file's `TextEdit` class.
+The `set()` command takes two parameters: a direct (unnamed) parameter, and a named parameter, `to:`.
+The direct parameter must be an object specifier (represented by the TextEdit glue's `TEDItem` and `TEDItems` classes) that identifies the property or properties to be modified, while the `to:` parameter supplies the new value to assign to that property – in this case a `String`.

+As we've already stored an object specifier for our target document in the `doc` variable, we'll use that to contruct a new object specifier that identifies that document's `text` property: `doc.text`.
+Evaluating this expression is evaluated, the result will

 In this case, the direct parameter is an object specifier identifying the new document's `text` property, `doc.text`, and the `to:` parameter is the string `"Hello World"`:

     textedit.set(doc.text, to: "Hello World")